flengyel/Zettel/README.md

 Version 5.0 of the Zettel Template was based on a simplification by [ChatGPT-4](https://chat.openai.com) of Zettel Template 3.0--a prior version.
 Version 5.0 includes a YAML header for compatibility with Zettlr and Obsidian.

+## NOTE

+For software configuration notes, definitions of terms, and more examples, see the [Zettel Wiki](https://github.com/flengyel/Zettel/wiki).

+---

 ```yaml
 ---
 title: "ZKM.4d.0.23.1007 Zettel Template 5.0"